Dhanraj369/Spider_shell_reshell_botnet/README.md

 # Spider_shell_reshell_botnet
 This tool is use for red teeming  and its use in botnet attack on a system it give you reverse shell of your target system and communicate through discord API . this file can be run on many different machin and give you there all control you can give command once to all botnet or  give command to specific one botnet get rce from cli or discord
+<h2> importent note : this tool botnet cant't be deleted easly  unless your target reset os even he find out botnet file and delet everything I must say this botnet qulified for regain system control just after reboot [it have two lives] if any skilled user figer out to kill first live it have second one ;) </h2>

+<h1>Easy way to delet this botnet is know about this repo :) </h1>

 [ hold on i am working for windos os to and mac ]